Gael456/Self-Balancing-Robot/README.md

   - Top plate sized for a standard cup and mounted so the center of mass is near the middle of the platform

 - Integrated an **MPU6050 IMU** with the Arduino over the **I2C bus**

+- Calibrates IMU offsets at startup (platform must be kept still during calibration)

+- IMU angles are read using mpu.getAngleX()/getAngleY() (AngleX → pitch, AngleY → roll)
+  - Uses a simple **low-pass filter** on the IMU angles to smooth measurements
+    - `angle_filt = angle_filt + α(angle_raw - angle_filt)`

+- Error is computed as: `error = setpoint - filtered_angle`

-- Implemented a **Proportional-based control algorithm** to stabilize the platform
+- Implemented a **Proportional control algorithm** to stabilize the platform
-   - Target setpoints are 0&deg; pitch and 0&deg; roll
+   - Target setpoints are `0° pitch` and `0° roll`
-   - Separate proportional controllers for pitch and roll with gains 'Kp', 'Ki', amd 'Kd'
+   - Two proportional controllers (pitch and roll): `u = Kp * error`
-   - Include a small deadband around 0&deg; to reduce jitter and noise-induced motion
+   - Includes a small deadband around `0°` to reduce jitter and noise-induced motion
+   - Servo outputs are centered and constrained to safe limits to prevent over-rotation/binding
+   - Servo command per axis `Cmd = center + u`

 - Integrated the complete system on a single prototype platform